 Just then, a droplet of water dripped from the cavern ceiling.

 The snake sprang forward and began to climb the treasure pile.
 As soon as he did, several of the gold coins dislodged.

-Gunnlod swivelled back around and shot an arrow at the snake, missing it by inches.
+Gunnlod swivelled back around and shot an arrow at the snake, missing him by inches.

 The snake lunged at the Mead and transformed into a black eagle.
-He snatched the three drinking horns with its talons.
+He snatched the three drinking horns with his talons.